-Bell joined Aerospace in 1992 as a member of the technical staff in Vehicle Systems Division of the Engineering and Technology Group (ETG).
-Most recently, Bell was general manager of the Imagery Programs Division, National Systems Group, and prior to that he was general manager of the Systems Engineering Division in ETG.
+Bell joined Aerospace in 1992 as a member of the technical staff in the Vehicle Systems Division of the Engineering and Technology Group (ETG).
+Previously, Bell was general manager of the Imagery Programs Division, National Systems Group, and prior to that he was general manager of the Systems Engineering Division in ETG.

 Bell has also supported the Air Force, NASA, commercial ventures, Missile Defense Agency, and the National Reconnaissance Organization customers, serving as systems director of the Space and Directed Energy Technology Directorate; principal director of the Missile Defense Division, Systems and Technology Subdivision; and principal director of Advanced Research and Engineering, Advanced Technology Division, among other increasingly responsible positions within the corporation’s National Systems Group.
 Prior to joining Aerospace, Bell held positions in industry, academia, and at the NASA Ames Research Center.